How to interpret the statistics in Upsi?

 The statistics on the main view represent the total number of hole-in-ones, which are shots where the disc lands in the basket in a single throw, regardless of the par-relative score.
 Eagles, on the other hand, are holes where you've scored 2 under par.
 Therefore, a hole-in-one on a par 2 hole is a birdie, not an eagle, and a hole-in-one on a par 4 is an albatross.
 For more detailed par-relative scores, you can consult the score details section in the statistics.
 TLDR Not all hole-in-ones are always eagles.

-We're excited to announce that overall C1X and C2% stats, time series data, and total throw count will be available in the Statistics View on the Android app starting February 2025. iOS users will get access to these features a bit later.
-Stay tuned for updates!
+We're excited to announce that overall C1X and C2% stats, time series data, and total throw count is available in the Statistics View starting February 2025.
+Check it out in the app!